4 Ways SaaS Companies Can Use Word-of-Mouth Marketing to Drive Growth - News Break

 4 Ways SaaS Companies Can Use Word-of-Mouth Marketing to Drive Growth

+Opinions expressed by Entrepreneur contributors are their own.
 Word-of-mouth marketing was the very first type of marketing, and it remains the most powerful for SaaS companies even though many have the optimization of digital-advertising channels like Google Ads down to a science.
 I’m a marketer at a well-known tech company that spends a lot of money on software, and I get inundated with countless ads, cold emails and LinkedIn messages promoting software that does everything from project management to attribution modeling — and I ignore 99% of it.
-There are a lot of companies investing a lot of time and money to reach me, and the vast majority of that money and effort is wasted.www.fairfieldcitizenonline.com
+There are a lot of companies investing a lot of time and money to reach me, and the vast majority of that money and effort is wasted.www.entrepreneur.com